Please enable JavaScript in your browser to use this page.

 Planning obligations, also known as Section 106 agreements, are legal agreements we make with developers.
 These agreements cover measures, or obligations, to mitigate any negative effects of the development on the local area.
 Without these agreements, the developments would be unacceptable in planning terms.

 The documents below give information on the provision of affordable housing as part of your development, and the other types of obligations and costs you may need to meet.
-For any major development, you will also need to submit a Draft Head of Terms (see below) with your planning application.
+For any major development, you will also need to submit a Draft Heads of Terms (see below) with your planning application.

 Planning Obligations (Supplementary Planning Document)

-Draft Head of Terms
+Draft Heads of Terms

 Section 106 Monitoring Fees